EpsilonSolutions/netscaler-command-reference/docs/lb/lb-monitor/lb-monitor.md

 <b>metric</b>
 Name of the metric to be polled by the monitor.

+<b>certkeyName</b>
+The name of the CertKey

+<b>CA</b>
+The rule for use of CRL corresponding to this CA certificate during client authentication.
+If crlCheck is set to Mandatory, the system will deny all SSL clients if the CRL is missing, expired - NextUpdate date is in the past, or is incomplete with remote CRL refresh enabled.
+If crlCheck is set to optional, the system will allow SSL clients in the above error cases.However, in any case if the client certificate is revoked in the CRL, the SSL client will be denied access.

 ##Example

 unbind monitor http_mon http_svc	To unbind a monitor to multiple services use the following command:	unbind monitor http_mon http_svc[1-3]

 ##show lb monitor